Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Copilot will also suggest a `AerobaticSequence` class with an implementation that looks like this.
 The result varies, but the output should be a `AerobaticSequence` class with a `Maneuver` class, a `Parse` method and a `CalculateDifficulty` method.

+- If Copilot didn't suggest the code properly, then update the code manually as follows:

 <Br>

 <details>